step-security-bot/dante-wiki/containers/lap/README.md

 PHP FPM is the more efficient and modern integration.
 However, we had some cases of unexplained crashes due to PHP problems in FPM which did not show up in MOD_PHP.
-We therefore want an easy possibility of switching integrations without rebuilding containers.
+We therefore want an easy possibility of switching integrations without rebuilding images.

 ### Architecture ###